camillethuyentruong/protocols/sporemat.md

 > Fruitbodies sometimes grow in close vicinity, so it is useful to look for truffles around.

-*Rhulandiella spore mat bordering a trail:*
+*Ruhlandiella spore mat at the border of a trail:*

 <img src="https://user-images.githubusercontent.com/46766469/184564829-25fe8921-bf15-4f10-8785-923500c532be.png" width="400" />
 <img src="https://user-images.githubusercontent.com/46766469/184564959-a8ccf4d8-783b-4ed6-b23e-1b2bfbe7bc12.png" width="400" />